 When Robert revolted against the English and claimed the Scottish throne in 1306, Randolph joined the insurgency, but he was soon thereafter taken prisoner at the Battle of Methven.
 Without the intervention of Sir Adam Gordon, the young Randolph faced the death penalty along with Bruce’s other relatives and leading supporters captured in the aftermath of the battle.
 He paid fealty to King Edward I of England and subsequently fought in the English army against Robert until captured by the Scottish commander Sir James Douglas in 1308.

 Along with the Black Douglas, Moray took Berwick-upon-Tweed from the English in 1318, ravaged northern England in 1319, and defeated an English army at Byland, Yorkshire in 1322.
 In 1323 in his capacity of envoy, he persuaded Pope John XXII to recognize Robert’s right to the Scottish throne.
+This was in large measure due to a copy of the Declaration of Arbroath with he carried with him.
 Five years later he played a major role in negotiating the treaty by which England recognised Robert as King of Scots.
 When Robert the Bruce died in June 1329, his son and heir, David II was still a child and Randolph was appointed Regent to the child until Randolph’s death in 1332.

 The Events leading Up to Randolph’s Leap